Student-centric advice and objective recommendations

 College-specific creative writing scholarships

-Some colleges and universities may also offer specific scholarships to student with a talent in creative writing!
+Some colleges and universities may also offer specific scholarships and financial aid to students with a talent in creative writing!
 Check with the colleges on your list for these college-specific creative writing opportunities!

 Note that some of these scholarships may have requirements for winning students that stipulate that they take a certain number of creative writing classes when enrolled in the college.